Savu people: Genealogy kinship

 The people of Savu are inherent in having a small family.
 The Savu people practice bilateral descent, with descendants of one of the udu (patrilineal groups) termed kerogo, as well as a matrilineal descendant that is traced to in Savu mythology to one of two sisters.
 The moiety of the two sisters is termed hubi; the hubi are divided into wini.

 Marriage is between a man and a woman of the same wini as his mother, or at a minimum within the same hubi.
 There is non-reciprocal gift-giving from the groom's family to that of the bride.
 Wini and hubi play a role in ceremonies such as weddings, funerals and baptisms.
 The conclusion of marriage is within the three-year union.
 The marital residence of a Savu family is patrilocal.

 Savunese ikat (traditional weaving) reflect many aspects of Savunese genealogy, including specific motifs and colours representing the weaver's hubu and wini.

 Savunese people place importance on genealogy, tracking both hubi and kerogo back through many generations.

 Culture

 The Savunese measure time in units that range from six to 49 years, depending on the domain.

 Savunese people place great importance on their genealogy, with names chosen to avoid repetition, and genealogies recited during ritual performances such as at funerals, where the connection of the departed to his or her ancestors is memorialised.
-The memorising of genealogies has also been observed in neighbouring cultures, in Roti and Kedang.
+The memorising of genealogies has also been observed in neighbouring cultures, in Rote and Kedang.

 As with many others parts of Indonesia, betel nut is popular, as indeed is tuak, wine made from the sugar palm, as well as the sap, drunk fresh from the tree.
 The palm tree is treated with great respect, and the apu lodo priest, descendant of the sun supervises the palm tapping season.